 Can I submit my application before I've completed all my coursework or my internship?

-Yes, but your application will not be processed until all required documentation has been submitted.
+No, your application will not be processed until all required documentation has been submitted.

 Does AHTA offer pre-evaluation of course work or transcripts?

 No, AHTA does not offer pre-evaluation of courses or transcripts.
 In order to assist students in identifying which courses may be accepted to meet the core curriculum requirement, review the list of course descriptions and suggested course titles, Course Titles that Support the AHTA Core Curriculum Topic Areas.

 If my request for registration status is denied, do I have the opportunity to reapply?

 Yes.
 If your request for registration is denied, you will receive a letter detailing the reason(s) for denial.
 You will have a period of one year during which you may submit an addendum to your application along with the appropriate documentation.
 If you wish to appeal the decision, you have thirty (30) days within which to notify the AHTA office in writing.

 Are the HTA and HTM registration levels still available?